Yellow (Coldplay song): Recording and production

 The band and Nelson produced the track.
 Nelson was acquainted with the band's music through the former's manager.
-Nelson's manager gave him a copy of an EP and single by Coldplay, and showed interest in working with them after seeing the band perform live.
+Nelson's manager gave him a copy of Coldplay's 1999 EP The Blue Room and single "Brothers & Sisters", and showed interest in working with them after seeing the band perform live.
 "Yellow" was initially recorded upstairs in the project studio, basically a demo room in Liverpool's Parr Street Studios.
 The track was later mixed in New York City.

 Nelson and the band encountered problems in producing some aspects of the song.
 According to Champion, "... it was really difficult to record because it worked at about five or six different tempos.
 It was a tough choice of choosing which tempo to play, because sometimes it sounded too rushed, and sometimes it sounded as if it was dragging..."
 The band was trying to get the right tempo, according to Nelson, "because a beat either side of the tempo we picked didn't have the same groove".
 To improve the song, they recorded this part live and Buckland overdubbed his guitar.
 They recorded it two or three times until Nelson and the band were happy at the output.
 The backing vocals were recorded in the control room of Quadrangle.

 Nelson used an analogue 2-inch type tape in recording most of the tracks on the album.
 As the recording progressed, "Yellow" was one of a couple of songs that they "couldn't quite get on analogue".
 They recorded different versions but it did not satisfy their taste.
 So Nelson used Pro Tools "to get the feel of [the track] just right"; once all takes were recorded into the computer, "we then put it down to the 2-inch, which I found was a great way to do it", according to Nelson.

 Composition

-"Yellow" has been called an alternative rock and post-Britpop song.
+"Yellow" has been called an alternative rock, post-Britpop, and pop rock song.
 Martin has explained, "'Yellow' refers to the mood of the band.
 Brightness and hope and devotion."
 The references in some of the lyrics, including swimming and drawing a line, "are all metaphorical slants on the extent of his emotional devotion".
 The drawing of a line refers to Martin's habit of writing lists, and underlining those important things on the list.
 Martin has commented that the song is about devotion, referring to his unrequited love for someone or something.
 Despite its lyrical theme, many fans have considered "Yellow" to be an upbeat track, although it is often interpreted as melancholy as well.
 The song is written in the key of B major with a tempo of 88 beats per minute.